-Our Reading Fluency programs address fluency and decoding.
+The initial Reading Skills Program menu has three selections, which address fluency and decoding.
 We use the SRA Corrective Reading curriculum.
 You can order those books directly from the publisher, or we can send you these books at our cost.
 We chose this curriculum over 20 years ago because of its rigorous pedagogy.
-Our charts reveal how smoothly the stories increase in complexity, with just a few new sound and spelling introduced in each passage.
-When you sign up, we give your student a reading placement test using the San Diego Quick Test Inventory.
-This allows us to assign him to appropriate Grade Level materials.
-Your menu is then set up, consisting of three fluencies:
+Our charts reveal how smoothly the stories increase in complexity, with just a few new sounds and spellings introduced in each passage.
+When you sign up, have your student read the Diagnostic Page.
+We can then assign the appropriate Grade Level materials and set up your menu, consisting of three fluencies:

 Sometimes a student’s screening and charts will indicate that he is struggling to discriminate the sounds.
 If so, we will recommend a phonemic awareness program based on Orton-Gillingham rubrics.
 CyberSlate’s phonemic awareness program is called Fluent Auditory Discrimination.
-If the charts indicate that the student can discriminate sounds and signs but is not fluent in doing so, CyberSlate can add on a series of fluencies to practice the sounds, and recognize sound changes within words (Transformers.)
+If the charts indicate that the student can discriminate sounds and signs but is not fluent in doing so, CyberSlate will add on a series of fluencies to practice the sounds, and recognize sound changes within words (Transformers.)